-This document was amended in July 2016 to reflect literature that was released since the original publication of this content in May 2012.
+This document was amended in April 2020 to reflect literature that was released since the original publication of this content in May 2012.
 This document will continue to be periodically updated to reflect the growing body of literature related to this topic.

-Keywords: Cystitis, vesicoureteral reflux (VUR), dysuria, hematuria, pyelonephritis, hydronephrosis, UTI
+Key Words: Cystitis, vesicoureteral reflux (VUR), dysuria, hematuria, pyelonephritis, hydronephrosis, UTI

 - Summarize the diagnostic evaluation of pediatric UTIs